We welcome applicants who are doing International A level courses. This is your dedicated page.

 If you are planning to take / apply with International A levels that are not set by one of the exam boards listed above, please email us for guidance.

-How many International A-level subjects?
+How many subjects?

 We require three International A-level subjects, which we expect that you will take in the same exam sitting as we also want to see that you are able to manage the workload associated with preparing for all three at the same time.